- 2013 FDA Food Code

 Construction plans for new and remodeled establishments are reviewed for approval.
 Food protection services also include investigations of consumer complaints regarding conditions at food establishments, including outbreaks of foodborne illness.

-View a complete listing of the latest food establishment inspection scores:
+View a complete listing of the latest food establishment inspection scores (updated June 22, 2023):

-Click here to view an explanation of the violation(s) in detail.
+Click here to view an explanation of the violation(s) in detail: Inspection Form.
 In the “Inspection Type” field, a “1” indicates a regular inspection, whereas “2” indicates a follow-up inspection.
 Foodservice establishments are inspected at least every six months and more often if needed.
-Restaurants are required to post their most recent inspection scores in a conspicuous spot near the business’ entrance.
-Scores of 85 or higher with no three-, four- or five-point violations will be posted with a numeric value in green, while scores of 84 or lower or those with three-, four- or five- point violations will be posted in red.
-The Board of Health approved amendments to Food Service Regulation #19 in April 2013.
+Scores of 85 or higher with no priority violations will be posted with a numeric value on a green placard, while scores of 84 or lower or those with priority violations will be posted on a red placard.
+The Board of Health approved an updated Food Service Regulation on 9/21/2021.
 Click here to see a full copy of the updated regulation.